-Experience Load is a monitoring point load metric seen on the Manage Monitoring Points page and on the Test Timeline page within AppNeta Performance Manager.
+Experience Load is a Monitoring Point load metric seen on the Manage Monitoring Points page and on the Web Timeline page within AppNeta Performance Manager.
 It represents the average percentage use of available Experience execution time over 30 minutes.
 Experience Load includes the execution of both Browser and HTTP web paths, and is measured every 30 minutes.

 As load increases, there is a greater chance of workflows being delayed as they wait for others to complete.
 If you are experiencing delayed workflows, consider making changes to one or more of the factors that affect Experience Load.
 They include:

 - Type of Monitoring Point - Higher capacity models can execute more web paths simultaneously.

 - Number of active web paths - The more web paths running, the greater the load.